Nay Toe: Hobbies and interests

 Nay Toe has revealed his artistic ability and has held an interest in crafts since he was young, especially in paintings and sculptures.
 His favorite painting techniques are watercolor and acrylic.
 He has won prizes for his drawings and sculptures since primary school.
 Other hobbies include reading, photography, music and travelling.
 His favorite sport is swimming, and he also plays tennis and golf occasionally.

 Religion

 Nay Toe is known for being a pious Theravada Buddhist.

-The religious section of his biography includes four chapters where he expresses his religious beliefs, Buddhist teachings that inspired him, and his experience and thoughts on Vipassanā meditation.
+In his 2011 biography Un Tightened Doors, four chapters are devoted to his religious beliefs: Buddhist teachings that inspired him, and his experience and thoughts on Vipassanā meditation.

 Nay Toe described Buddha as the most respectable and inspirational person in his life in the chapter "Character in My Religious Sight".

-In another chapter, "The Most Important Movie of Life From Vipassanā Point of View", he mentioned Vipassanā as a director of life that can guide people to achieve their inner peace and liberation, eventually attaining enlightenment through Vipassanā.
+In another chapter, "The Most Important Movie of Life from Vipassanā Point of View", he mentioned Vipassanā as a director of life that can guide people to achieve their inner peace and liberation, eventually attaining enlightenment through Vipassanā.
 In the chapter "Standard of Life", he emphasizes his belief that one's standard of life is determined by having knowledge of and practicing Vipassanā meditation rather than materialistic possession.
 In the "Vipassanā and Me" chapter, Nay Toe elaborates on why and how he practices Vipassanā meditation.